vivekjoshi2006/BharatPay-Pro/README.md

-# BharatPay Pro — Credit Card Fraud Detection Dashboard
+# 💳 BharatPay Pro — Credit Card Fraud Detection

 BharatPay Pro is a secure, interactive, real-time payment validation and fraud detection dashboard.
 Built entirely on the client side (on-device) to ensure PCI-DSS alignment, it utilizes behavioral telemetry, user-input biometrics, and a deep BIN database to calculate transactional risk scores.